x01rrr/FlipperZeroNRFJammer/README.md

-# FlipperZeroNRFJammer
+# Flipper Zero nRF24 Jammer
-Simple Flipper Zero nRF24 jammer for the 2.4Ghz spectrum
+Simple Flipper Zero nRF24 jammer for the 2.4Ghz spectrum.
+Turn your Flipper Zero into a bluetooth jammer.
+Works with the [latest Unleashed firmware](https://github.com/Eng1n33r/flipperzero-firmware).
+See the release on how to install the external app on the sdcard.
+For building instructions please refer the [official FAP guide](https://github.com/Eng1n33r/flipperzero-firmware/blob/dev/documentation/AppsOnSDCard.md).